anishi1222/APIPCS/Gateway/HowToInstallGateway4APIPCS-UM_En.md

     The following questions are asked when doing actions listed above.
     - Gateway Node administration username and password (Administrator user and password for WebLogic Server which hosts gateway.)
     - Username and password of Gateway Manager (User who manages specified logical gateway.)
-    - Client id and Client secret of APIPCS instance for Gateway Manager.
     - Username and password of Gateway Runtime User (This user is used when the gateway node communicates with management service.)
-    - Client id and Client secret of APIPCS instance for Gateway Runtime User.

-    Client Id and Client Secret for APIPCS instance are listed in IDCS.
-    - Client ID and Client Secret is created when APIPCS instance was created.
-    - You can access these information from IDCS console.
-    > IDCS console > APICSAUTO_(instance name) > Configuration > General Information